urql-graphql/urql/docs/advanced/authentication.md

 npm install --save @urql/exchange-auth
 ```

-You'll then need to add the `authExchange`, that this package exposes to your Client.
+You'll then need to add the `authExchange`, that this package exposes to your `Client`.
 The `authExchange` is an asynchronous exchange, so it must be placed
-in front of all `fetchExchanges` but after all other synchronous exchanges, like the `cacheExchange`.
+in front of all `fetchExchange`s but after all other synchronous exchanges, like the `cacheExchange`.

 ```js
 import { createClient, dedupExchange, cacheExchange, fetchExchange } from 'urql';